 If your family members have mentioned snoring or any of the following signs, consider consulting with a qualified doctor for further analysis.
 Call us in Daly City today—don’t wait any longer to find out if you are suffering from sleep apnea or another sleep disorder!

 Sleep Apnea Symptoms

-- Medical studies have reported that long term sleep apnea can have a very dangerous effect and cause additional health issues, including a serious decline in liver functions according to some studies.
+Medical studies have reported that long term sleep apnea can have a very dangerous effect on body systems, and cause additional health issues, including a serious decline in liver functions.

 The American Sleep Apnea Association has created the following survey to help you decide whether or not you are at risk for sleep apnea: